Curd snack

 Curd snack, quark bar, cottage cheese bar or curd cheese bar is a type of sweet dairy food made from glazed or unglazed curd cheese with or without filling.

-They became ubiquitous in the Soviet Union, and today curd snacks remain popular in the former Soviet Union, such as the Baltic states (Kohuke in Estonia), Russia (tvorozhnyi syrok), Ukraine, Georgia, as well as in some former Soviet-aligned ones, such as Hungary (Túró Rudi), Poland, Romania and Mongolia.
+They became ubiquitous in the Soviet Union, and today curd snacks remain popular in the former Soviet Union, such as the Baltic states (kohuke in Estonia), Russia (творо́жный сыро́к), Ukraine, Georgia, as well as in some former Soviet-aligned ones, such as Hungary (Túró Rudi), Poland, Romania and Mongolia.

 Production and shelf life

 The main part of a curd snack is made from curd cheese, which is mixed with sugar, sweeteners or other ingredients and milled into a homogenous paste that is pressed into the desired shape and filled with jam or other fillings.
 The formed bars then pass through the so-called 'glaze waterfall' that coats them in chocolate or another type of glaze.
 Finally, the curd snacks are cooled in a cooling tunnel and packed.
 The shelf life of curd snacks is only a few days, which can be extended to 1–2 weeks if refrigerated.